Can you describe Captain Smollett?

 He’s the captain of the Hispaniola and he’s engaged on sealed orders by Squire Trelawney [Rupert Penry-Jones] to sail the ship over to the island.
-The reason he’s on sealed orders is because Trelawney doesn’t want him to know that they are on a mission to nick treasure.
+The reason he’s on sealed orders is that Trelawney doesn’t want him to know that they are on a mission to nick treasure.

 What intrigued you about this adaptation?

 Five weeks in Puerto Rico straight after Christmas basically, if truth be told!
 I jest.
 It’s just a classic story isn’t it and I knew that there was going be a decent budget to do it properly.
 If I’m really honest I thought this could be quite fun and maybe it’ll be something that my kids will be able to watch for once.
 Everything I’ve done they are too young to see, really.
-They see all the hype that goes with it but in this case they can actually see the finished product.
+They see all the hype that goes with it but in this case, they can actually see the finished product.
 The only thing is I’ve got two girls, and this is all about pirates.
 I’ll just have to hope they can suspend their girly-dom for two hours.

 How was the shoot?